-Since the formation of the partnership excellent relationships have been established with Town and District Councils and exciting projects are being undertaken which increasingly seem realistic and realisable.
+Three Rivers has made a very positive beginning.
+Excellent relationships have been established with Town and District Councils and exciting projects are being undertaken which increasingly seem realistic and realisable.
 The Partnership is totally committed to serving the community, by making good serious deficits in provision, enhancing the environment, and promoting the cohesion and community spirit of Gillingham and its hinterland.